 Conversion Features.
 The Series C Preferred Stock is convertible at the option of the Holders at any time into shares of Common Stock at a conversion price of \$38.6152 per share and a conversion rate of 25.90 shares of Common Stock per share of Series C Preferred Stock.
-The maximum number of Common Stock that could be required to be issued if converted is 6,474,135 shares.
+At the Closing Date, the maximum number of shares of Common Stock that could be required to be issued if converted was 6,474,135 shares.
 The conversion price is subject to certain customary adjustments in the event of certain adjustments to the Company's Common Stock, including stock dividends, splits, combinations, tender offers, and exchange offers.